Continual Learning with Columnar Spiking Neural Networks: Experiments

-Permuted MNIST is a popular CL framework with unlimited tasks \cite{Zenke2017, LopezPaz2017, Chaudhry2019}.
+\emph{Tasks protocol.} Permuted MNIST is a popular CL framework with unlimited tasks \cite{Zenke2017, LopezPaz2017, Chaudhry2019}.
 Each task uses random pixel permutation of MNIST dataset.
-Permutation remains consistent across all task images.
+The permutation remains consistent across all task images.
 We evaluate models on all previous tasks~\cite{Goodfellow2013}.
-Figure \ref{fig:permutation} shows example permuted images.
+Figure \ref{fig:permutation} shows an example of permuted images of digit 5.